o3de/o3de.org/content/docs/user-guide/gems/reference/render-to-texture.md

 ---
-description: ' Use the Render to Texture gem to add the Render to Texture component in Amazon Lumberyard. '
+description: ' Use the Render to Texture gem to add the Render to Texture component in O3DE. '
 title: Render to Texture
 ---
 # Render to Texture